GlaucioOliveira/CS-165/README.md

 # CS-165
-Contents from CS 165 from BYU Idaho
+Contents from CS 165 from BYU Idaho.